intuition-dev/mbMobile/README.md

 Before starting App store:

-PWA is harder and requires a build dev on team to deal w/ phonegap builds.
+spa is harder and requires a build dev on team to deal w/ phonegap builds.

 a) make sure your regular web app looks good in mobile size, for example in Google Chrome Dev Tools.